Code-Institute-Submissions/Milestone_project_1-7/README.md

 ![Pulze Project](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/responsive-screenshot.PNG "Hero-shot index.html")
 ## Pulze Gaming League Responsive Website Project
 ### Background
-This Milestone project creation is the last step of learning and study from the first three modules of the Full Stack Developer Course, HTML, CSS & User Centric Frontend Development, to build a mobile-first fully responsive website.
+This milestone project creation is the last step of learning and study from the first three modules of the Full Stack Developer Course, HTML, CSS & User Centric Frontend Development, to build a mobile-first fully responsive website.
 In this case for the fictional company "Pulze".

 ![Hero-shot](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/screenshot-hero.PNG "Hero-shot index.html")

-The Website provides the user with the ability to look for tournaments, sign up for a specific day, region and game.
+The website provides the user with the ability to look for tournaments, sign up for a specific day, region and game.

 Here is a link to the deployed [site](https://gonzo2500.github.io/Milestone_project_1)